About Guide Dogs.

 Guide Dogs for the Blind Association of Queensland was started when Hubie Morris, of Townsville, became the first person to receive a Guide Dog in 1960.
 Hubie was matched with Guide Dog ‘Halda’ and he went on to establish the Townsville Auxiliary, which raised money for more Queenslanders to be matched with Guide Dogs.

-60 years later, we are honoured to continue provide vital services for people living with vision loss and we look forward to continuing to do so for another 60 years and beyond.
+60 years later, we are honoured to continue to provide vital services for people living with low vision or blindness and we look forward to continuing to do so for another 60 years and beyond.

 A black Guide Dog in harness standing next it's handler outside on some grass.
 The Guide Dog s looking at the camera.